See beautiful Bernini fountains in this Baroque square.

 History

-• The area on which the piazza now lies started filling with villas and gardens during the 16th century.
-The laying of the Strada Felice (today known as via Sistina) helped transform the area into an urban space.
+The area began filling with villas and gardens.
+The construction of Strada Felice (now Via Sistina) helped transform it into an urban space.

-• When Pope Urban VIII of the powerful and influential Barberini family erected Palazzo Barberini there in 1625, the piazza was named after it.
+Pope Urban VIII of the influential Barberini family erected Palazzo Barberini, and the piazza was named after it.

-• During the last decade of the 19th century and the first decade of the 20th, two new big roads were opened, giving the piazza a more modern appearance.
+Two new major roads were opened, giving the piazza a more modern appearance.

-• Today, the piazza is a busy crossroads for Roman traffic.
-Locals and tourists alike hang out there to meet up, go for a drink, or catch a movie.
+The piazza is a busy crossroads for Roman traffic.
+Locals and tourists gather there to meet up, grab a drink, or catch a movie.